-Comfortable Tooth Extraction in Medford
+Comfortable Tooth Extraction

 Despite our best efforts with general and restorative dentistry services, sometimes the fact that a tooth needs to be removed cannot be avoided.
 Fortunately, the process for a removal is more comfortable and efficient than ever.
 Should you need a replacement, we will discuss your options before the extraction occurs to ensure you do not have to spend any extra time with a missing tooth.
 Keep reading to learn more about the process and what you can expect from a tooth extraction in Medford.